 Since NFIP’s inception, additional legislation has been enacted to strengthen the program, ensure its fiscal soundness and inform its mapping and insurance rate-setting.
 More recently:

 On July 6, 2012, President Obama signed into law the Biggert-Waters Flood Insurance Reform Act of 2012 (BW-12),which reauthorized the NFIP through Sept.
 30, 2017, and made a number of reforms aimed at making the program more financially and structurally sound.
 The purpose of the legislation was to change the way the NFIP operates and to raise rates to reflect true flood risk, as well as make the program more financially stable.
 As implementation moved forward, constituent concerns over flood insurance premium increases prompted legislative efforts to modify some of the BW-12 reforms.

 On March 21, 2014, President Obama signed the Homeowner Flood Insurance Affordability Act of 2014 into law, which repeals and modifies certain BW-12 provisions and makes additional program changes to other aspects of the NFIP.
 According to FEMA, the law lowers the rate increases on some policies, prevents some future rate increases, and implements a surcharge on all policyholders.
 It also repeals certain rate increases that have already gone into effect and provides for refunds to those policyholders.

 Click here for an overview of the Homeowner Flood Insurance Affordability Act of 2014.

 Click here for FEMA’s overview of BW-12.

-The NAIC Property and Casualty (C) Committee is charged to coordinate with the NFIP on the regulation of flood insurance and to continue developing a handbook or white paper to assist state insurance regulators in understanding the federal flood insurance program and how it interacts with state insurance regulation.
+Status: The NAIC Property and Casualty (C) Committee is charged to coordinate with the NFIP on the regulation of flood insurance and to continue developing a handbook or white paper to assist state insurance regulators in understanding the federal flood insurance program and how it interacts with state insurance regulation.
 Complete work on a handbook or white paper is expected by the 2015 Fall National Meeting.